NikoSeino/NikoSeino/README.md

 <p><em>Future Data Analyst
 </br>Current Speech Language Pathologist</p>

-#### 👀 Things I know:
+#### About me:
-- How to analyze data using SQL
+- Master's in Communication Disorders, SLP for 7+ years
-- How to manage spreadsheets in Excel/Google Sheets
+- Interested in something new.
+Always learning
-- How to create Visualizations in Tableau
+- Self taught user of SQL, Excel, R, and Tableau for data analysis
-- How to make the best pad thai
+- Hobbies include: gardening, cooking, word games, having cats

-#### 🌱 Things I am interested in learning more about
+#### Things I am learning more about
 - Coding in Python
 - AI and Natural Language Processing